 In terms of the provisions of Section 204 of the Act read with the Companies (Appointment and Remuneration of Managerial Personnel) Rules, 2014, the Board has appointed M/s.
-P. P. Shah & Co., Practicing Company Secretaries, as Secretarial Auditors for conducting Secretarial Audit of your Company for the financial year ended 31st March, 2022.
+P. P. Shah & Co., Practicing Company Secretaries, as Secretarial Auditors for conducting Secretarial Audit of your Company for the financial year ended 31st March, 2023.

 The report of the Secretarial Auditor is attached as "Annexure C".
-The Secretarial Audit Report does not contain any qualification, reservation or adverse remark.
+The Secretarial Audit Report has made the following qualification: